jpgard/tableshift-web/content/pages/datasets.md

 [TOC]

-This page describes the benchmark datasets available in TableShift.
+This page describes the benchmark datasets available in TableShift and how to access them.

 To see a detailed list of the individual features for each dataset, please refer to the `tableshift.datasets` module.

+# Benchmark Datasets

+We provide details on each dataset below.
+For additional information, see our paper.

-# Voting
+## Voting
 * Availability: Data Use Agreement (source)
 * Source: American National Election Studies (ANES)
 * Target: Voted in U.S. presidential election